qBraid/NYUAD-2022/README.md

 ## Technical challenge

-Apply one or more quantum algorithm(s) to a social good problem of your choice.
+Apply one or more quantum algorithms to a social good problem of your choice.

 Quantum algorithms examples:
 - Shor's algorithm